mhousni/eleventy-blog/content/blog/secondpost.md

 ---
 title: This is my second post with a much longer title.
-description: This is a post on My Blog about leveraging agile frameworks.
+description: This is a post on My Blog about leveraging agile frameworks.x
 date: 2018-07-04
 draft: false
 tags: